skip to main content

 The Lion’s Den School Store is open during all lunch periods, and spring Daler Gear such as sweatshirts, T-shirts and pajama pants, school supplies and small toys are available to purchase.

-8th grade Adventureland permission slips and payments are due to the Main Office drop box by Friday, May 10.
+Adventureland permission slips and payments are due to the Main Office drop box by tomorrow.
 Please note that no late payments will be accepted.
-If payment is made online, a signed paper copy of the permission slip still needs to be handed in; otherwise you will not be permitted to go on the trip.
-If you have questions please see Mrs. Mulligan in room 209 during homeroom only.
+If payment is made online, a signed paper copy of the permission slip still needs to be handed in; otherwise, students will not be permitted to go on the trip.

 Adventureland Permission Slip - Must be returned with payment by May 10